dfinity/motoko/doc/md/writing-motoko/pattern-matching.md

 ## Option blocks for streamlined processing of optional data

 Pattern matching on optional data (of type `?T`) is a preferred technique for avoiding the dreaded `null`-exeption problems known from other languages.
 However, `switch`-ing  on several options can lead to tedious coding and deeply nested sources.
 To remedy these problems, Motoko provides *option blocks* (`do ? { ... }`) that allow safe unwrapping of options using a postfix `!` operator.
 Every use of the `!` in the block corresponds to a `switch` on some option, with the additional short-circuiting behavior that if `!` is applied to a `null` value, the entire block stops evaluation and immediately returns `null`.

+For an example, see [option blocks and null breaks](control-flow#option-blocks-and-null-breaks).